Jump To

 Slice the corned beef and enjoy warm, or cool, wrap, and refrigerate for up to a week.

 Want more slow-cooker tips?
-Check out Jackie G.’s comment below – she turned her leftover brisket into homemade pastrami!
+Check out tester Jackie G.’s comment below – she turned her leftover brisket into homemade pastrami!

-Helpful Tips
+Pro Tips

-• If you find it difficult to keep the brisket submerged in the brine, place something heavy (a plate of a few canned goods are great for this!) in a sealed plastic bag and set it on top of the brisket to weigh it down.
+- If you find it challenging to keep the brisket submerged in the brine, place something heavy (a plate or a few canned goods are great for this!) in a sealed plastic bag and set it on top of the brisket to weigh it down.

-• If your brisket is too big to fit into the brining container in one piece, cut it in half.
+- If your brisket is too big to fit into the brining container in one piece, cut it in half.

-• This homemade corned beef recipe is suitable for gluten-free and dairy-free diets.
+- This homemade corned beef recipe is suitable for gluten-free and dairy-free diets.

 Storage & Reheating

-Corned beef can be stored, tightly wrapped in plastic or aluminum foil in the refrigerator for up to 1 week.
+Corned beef can be stored tightly wrapped in plastic or aluminum foil in the refrigerator for up to 1 week.
 For longer storage, freeze individual portions tightly wrapped in plastic or sealed bags for up to 6 months.

-How to Serve Corned Beef
+How to Serve Corned Beef Brisket

+I make corned beef for my husband.
+I personally don’t care for it.
+This recipe has totally changed my mind!
 The meat was so tender and so flavorful.
 I will never make corned beef a different way.
 Looks like we will have a new tradition in our family!

 Alison M